MahnoorHassan231/AI-Agentic-RAG-System/README.md

 ---

-# 📚 RAG Pipeline
+# 📖 How It Works

-1. Upload PDF
+1. Upload one or more PDF documents.
-2. Extract Text
+2. Documents are converted into text.
-3. Chunk Text
+3. Text is split into chunks.
-4. Generate Embeddings
+4. Chunks are converted into embeddings.
-5. Store in Vector Database
+5. Embeddings are stored in ChromaDB or Pinecone.
-6. Retrieve Relevant Chunks
-7. Route Question to Appropriate Agent
-8. Generate Response using Gemini
-9. Return Final Answer with Citations
+6. User asks a question.
+7. Semantic search retrieves the most relevant chunks.
+8. Agent Router selects the appropriate AI agent.
+9. Gemini generates the final answer.
+10. Sources are displayed with the response.

 ---

-# 🏢 Multi-Company Support

-Each uploaded PDF is associated with a company namespace.

-Example:

-- Google
-- Microsoft
-- Amazon
-- Tesla

-Users can search:

-- Across all companies
-- Within a single company

----

-# 🔮 Future Improvements
+# 🎯 Future Improvements

-- Hybrid Search (BM25 + Vector Search)
-- Cross Encoder Re-ranking
+- OCR support
-- LangChain Integration
+- Image understanding
-- Semantic Chunking
+- Voice interaction
+- Web document ingestion
-- OCR Support
+- Hybrid search
-- Conversation Memory
+- Conversation memory
-- Multi-modal RAG
-- Tool Calling Agents
-- Async Agent Execution
+- Authentication
-- Document Versioning
+- Docker deployment
+- Azure & AWS deployment

 ---